CasalettoJ/Weeaboo-Boilerplate/README.md

 $ yarn build
 ```

+This script will check for flow errors, and if there are none it will run webpack to bundle.
 if you get the following warning about needing a webpack-cli, that's because I have a webpack cli installed globally but you might not.
 If you see this:

 ```